 Cons of using local SIM cards

 - Having to spend time getting one – In most places, you’ll need to spend some time trying to procure the right SIM card for your trip, and this can be time consuming and challenging especially if there are language barriers.
-Of course if you get it beforehand like with Changi Recommends you don’t have this issue, but you also don’t have as much selection to choose from to get the best deal.
+Of course if you get one pre-trip you don’t have this issue, but I find that those pre-trip selections are often quite limited versus what you can get in the country itself.

 - Foreign Number – you can’t get phone calls or smses directed to your original line when you are using a prepaid SIM card with a foreign number.
 Thankfully this doesn’t affect data-dependent programmes things like whatsapp and facebook messenger as your contacts are saved on your phone, but may be a pain if your bank’s 2FA is via SMS.

 - Limited by what you have on the card – if you don’t budget for it in the beginning or judiciously monitor your phone usage for data-eating apps, costs might start racking up when you frequently have to top up your card!
-Having to top up the card can also be quite a hassle
+Having to top up the card can be a hassle if foreign languages are involved

 - Tethering is draining – you can use your phone as a hot spot for your tablet/laptop/other people’s phones quite easily these days, but it will drain your phone’s battery more quickly